-By the first day of class, each students is required to have their own industry ready laptop, materials/supplies, and books.
-Each student is also required to purchase their own Adobe Creative Cloud license on the first day of class.
+By the first day of class, each student is required to have a personal, industry ready laptop.
+Each student is also required to have their own Adobe Creative Cloud license and any materials/supplies and books.

-During their third and fifth quarter, students will be required to seek out and work with real-world clients to produce projects for the course work.
-The pro bono work will be conducted under the guidance of the instructor.
+Students will be required to seek out and work with real-world clients to produce projects for in-class work.
+The pro-bono work will be conducted under the guidance of the instructor.